 What happens to the slow horses?

 Whether they’re racing for $15 million or $15,000 in prizemoney, thoroughbred racehorses are given a high standard of care and attention by their dedicated teams across Australia.
+No matter how fast or slow they are.

 Then, if they are not showing racing talent or as they grow older, they will eventually be retired.